cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | fitful
 | Definition: something that is fitful happens for irregular periods of time or occurs at irregular times, rather than being continous.
 | Usage: The government is making slow and fitful progress in these negotiations.
 |

-It was three weeks ago that Facebook suspended Cambridge Analytica just hours before a whistleblower's revelations to the Observer newspaper triggered the current scandal over improper use of data.

-The death toll on Scottish sheep farms has seen a sharp increase following spells of heavy snow this winter, according to official figures.

-| whistleblower
-| whistle-blower [告密者，揭发者]
-| Definition: a whistleblower is someone who finds out that the organization they are working for is doing something immoral or illegal and tells the authorities or the public about it.
-|
 | corollary
 | Definition: a corollary of something is an idea, argument, or fact that results directly from it.
 | Synonyms: consequence; result.
 | Usage: The number of prisoners increased as a corollary of the government's determination to combat violent crime.
-|
-| take (quite) a toll / tolls on (somebody or something)
-| Definition: to cause damage by hard living.
-| Usage: Drug abuse takes quite a toll on the lives of people.
-| Usage: Heavy snow takes toll on Scotland's lambs.
 |
 | attrition
 | Definition: The process of reducing something's strength or effectiveness through sustained attack or pressure.